isomerpages/ogp-buildforgood/_bfg-environment/About BFG Environment.md

 variant: tiptap
 description: ""
 ---
-<p>Last year, we invited you to share with us the top issues in Singapore,
+<p>Last year, we invited members of the public to identify important problems
-and environmental issues emerged as one of the top three!
-So this year, we are back with another round of Build for Good, in partnership with the Ministry of Sustainability and the Environment's <a href="https://www.mse.gov.sg/sgecofund/" rel="noopener noreferrer nofollow" target="_blank">SG Eco Fund</a>, with a focus on the environment.</p>
+to tackle in Singapore.
+Environment &amp; sustainability issues emerged as one of the top 3 important areas of concern.
+With that, this year, we are back with another round of Build for Good with a focus on the environment.
+This is in partnership with the Ministry of Sustainability and the Environment's
+<a href="https://www.mse.gov.sg/sgecofund/" rel="noopener noreferrer nofollow" target="_blank">SG Eco Fund</a>.</p>
 <p>Join us in building solutions to address environmental issues that matter
 to you, be it food waste, recycling, public hygiene, and more.</p>
-<h3><strong>Event Timeline</strong></h3>
+<h3><strong>Programme Timeline</strong></h3>
+<p>Build for Good will consist of 2 phases - hackathon and accelerator.
+The
-<p>The hackathon will run from 18 May to 22 June 2024, which consists of
-a kickoff, 4 weekly sessions, and a finale event.
-In between these sessions, Builders are free to continue working on their projects in their own time.
+hackathon will run from 18 May to 22 June 2024, comprising of a kickoff, 4 weekly sessions, and a finale event.
+In between these sessions, builders are free to continue working on their projects in their own time.
 We will provide working spaces on Thursdays to allow teams to work on their projects.</p>
 <p>Do note that all sessions are on Saturdays and held in-person only so
-as to maximise the Builders’ experience.</p>
+as to maximise the builders’ experience.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Builders’ Kickoff:</strong> 18 May (10-5pm)</p>